tsaridas/stremio-docker/README.md

 * latest -> ones I tested all three options I described and release
 * nightly -> builds daily from development branch of web player and gets latest version of server.
-* testing -> only builds for arm64 and pushes to ghcr.
 * release version (example v1.0.0) -> to have old releases available

 ## Common Use Cases - ToDo